rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

  => 2015-03-14 00:00:00 -0600
 ```

 And it worked!
-So now, we're capturing actual Ruby Time objects directly from the parser.
+So now, we're capturing Ruby Time objects directly from the parser.

 A few final notes for this example.
 First, the logic for our `year` rule should be improved to add the current century if the integer parsed is less than 100.
 That way we
 can properly handle converting two-digit year entries into the Time objects appropriately.
 Second, Citrus can handle a lot more involved function and method